tilde-nlp/pip-speech-bot/README.md

-# Mobile Speech Bot
+# Mobile Speech Bot Prototype

-A template for a mobile speech bot, which relies on a bot implemented in Microsoft BotFramework 4.
-The speech part serves as a demo, which can use Tilde's speech services for speech recognition and synthesis.
+A prototype of a mobile speech bot, which relies on a bot implemented in Microsoft BotFramework 4.
+The speech part also serves as a demo of how it's possible to use Tilde's speech services for speech recognition and synthesis.

 ## Getting started